emporous/universalreference.io/docs/intro.md

 ## What is UOR?

-Universal Object Reference (UOR) provides a single format to publish, retrieve, and interact with any content.
-By “any content” we mean literally anything.
+Universal Object Reference (UOR) is a framework used to generalize multiple streams of content management into a single content management mechanism and strategy.

 ### Ok, so, what can UOR be used for?